Xeverous/filter_spirit/doc/user/how_filters_work.md

 PlayAlertSound           (Integer | ShaperVoiceLine) [Integer] PlayAlertSoundPositional (Integer | ShaperVoiceLine) [Integer]

-# path can be absolute or just the file name
+# path can be absolute or just the file name, second token is volume
 CustomAlertSound         String [Integer]
+# same as above but if the file does not exist, no sound is played
+CustomAlertSoundOptional String [Integer]

 # Some items always play specific built-in sounds,
 # even if you don't specify anything.